foursides/foursides.github.io/_posts/2011-07-15-Cotton-Candy-Cuddled-Inspired-by-Fighter-Diet.md

-# Cotton Candy Cuddled - Inspired by @Fighter_Diet
+---
-- James McCullough
+layout: post
-- four_sides
+title: Cotton Candy Cuddled - Inspired by @Fighter_Diet
-- fitness
+category: articles
-- 2011/07/15
+tags: [fitness, paleo]

-- published
+---
 > A great friend tells you to keep working hard.
 A great friend does not tell you to, "Take it easy and don't be so hard on yourself."
 We grow from pushing our limits, not from being cotton candy cuddled.
 >
 > [Pauline Nordin](http://www.facebook.com/FDfighterdiet/posts/10150262669479209), [Fighter Diet](http://www.fighterdiet.com/)